 Low-potassium candies are great for those with kidney problems, as they have a low amount of potassium.
 Sugar-free candy is a great option for those who want to stay away from sugar-loaded treats.

 For those who can't resist sweets, there are plenty of kidney-friendly candy recipes that use natural sweeteners instead of sugar.
 Or even sugar free jello with applesauce for a yummy treat!.
 These recipes are a healthier way to indulge in a sweet treat.
 Let's talk about some of the ways to make delicious, kidney-friendly candies.

 Berries and Cream

-Considering how sweet they are, berries have a surprisingly low sugar content.
+Considering how sweet they are, berries may actually help improve your blood sugar.
 They also are packed full of good stuff like vitamins and antioxidants.
 Perhaps most importantly, they taste amazing.
 Especially when topped with a generous dollop of sugar-free whipped topping.

 You can bake your own healthier versions of brownies, cookies, and cakes.
 Simply make substitutions where necessary to cut down on the sugar and other ingredients that you need to be vigilant about.
 You can use Splenda instead of sugar.
 Often, you can even cut the amount of sweetener you use in half and replace some of it with unsweetened applesauce.